GlitchedCloud/pokefusion-rest-api/README.md

 # PokéFusion REST API

-A clean, secure, and efficient Node.js REST API that generates Pokémon fusions using local data.
-This API provides fusion data including names, types, fusion images, and Pokemon details with sub-millisecond response times.
+A high-performance Node.js REST API for Pokémon Infinite Fusion that serves authentic fusion data, sprites, and statistics.
+Built with enterprise-grade in-memory caching for optimal performance with 150,000+ sprites and 565 Pokémon entries.

 ## 🚀 Quick Start